dalanicolai/gnome-tracker-extension/README.md

 ## Short note on development

-The py4j folder and the search.py file are part of docfetcher.
+* The py4j folder and the search.py file are part of docfetcher.
 They are required to use its search functionality from python.
+If a user wishes that the docfetcher keywords also gets a grep extension functionality (like the tracker, recoll and locate keywords), then someone who knows python can either implement this functionality easily himself or another user can simply open an issue on github or send me a request by mail (see below).

-The appchooser.py is a small script that launches a gtk application chooser window.
+* The appchooser.py is a small script that launches a gtk application chooser window.

-This extension might be useful to use as a template for other seach extensions.
+* This extension might be useful to use as a template for other seach extensions.
 Also, if you know some python, its (search) behavior can be easily adapted to you own preferences by adapting the code in main.py.

 ### Contact